redisson/redisson/redisson-quarkus/README.md

 |clustered<br/><sub><i>available only in [Redisson PRO](https://redisson.pro)</i></sub> | ❌ | ✔️ | **scripted** | ✔️ |
 |clustered_localcache<br/><sub><i>available only in [Redisson PRO](https://redisson.pro)</i></sub> | ✔️ | ✔️ | **scripted** | ✔️ |

-`expire-after-write` setting defines time to live of the item stored in the cache
+`expire-after-write` setting defines time to live of the item stored in the cache.
+Default value is `0`.
-`expire-after-access` setting defines time to live added to the item after read operation
+`expire-after-access` setting defines time to live added to the item after read operation.
+Default value is `0`.
-`implementation` setting defines the type of cache used
+`implementation` setting defines the type of cache used.
+Default value is `standard`.

 ```
 quarkus.cache.type=redisson